 Sleep is vital for maintaining emotional wellbeing and good physical health, yet it’s something most of us struggle with when depressed.
 Exhausted, we may want to sleep all day – or conversely (and frustratingly) we may have trouble getting any sleep at all.

-Our Peer Support Group find that keeping a routine can really help:
+Our community find that keeping a routine can really help:

 When my daughter was a baby, everyone harped on about getting her into a sleep routine, developing cues so that she would know it was time for bed.
 It worked!
 With that in mind I created a routine for myself every night.
 I have a set bedtime – and in the run-up to it I wash, listen to soothing music and have a warm drink.
 It really helps.